ties2/ComputerVision-DataScience-Master/lectures/machine learning/Data Exploration.markdown

 The majority of machine learning model failures stem from neglecting critical issues during the initial steps of Data Exploration (EDA) and Preprocessing.
 Mastering these steps is essential for building trustworthy models.

+1. Check for Numerical Representation

+Machine learning algorithms require data to be in a numerical format that a computer program can read.

+Action: Ensure all data is converted into vectors of real numbers.

+What to look for: Identify non-numerical data (like text strings or categories) that need encoding.
+For example, a categorical column like "Gender" (Male/Female) should be converted into numbers (e.g., 0 and 1, or −1 and +1).

+2. Check Tabular Structure

+Data is generally assumed to be in a table (matrix) format.

+Rows (N): Each row should represent a single example or data point (e.g., one employee).

+Columns (D): Each column should represent a specific feature or attribute (e.g., Age, Salary).

+Consistency: Ensure that every example has the same number of features (dimensions) so it forms a valid N×D matrix.

+3. Check Units and Scaling

+Even if data is numerical, the values might have vastly different scales or units, which can affect the model.

+Action: Check the empirical mean and variance of your columns.

+Standardization: It is often recommended to shift and scale columns so they have a mean of 0 and a variance of 1.

 I. Challenges in Data Exploration (EDA)

 1. Misinterpreting Skew and Distribution: Many models assume data is normally distributed.